 Some of the most iconic horses in racing claimed novice hurdles wins on their path to greatness.

 Cheltenham’s Supreme Novices’ Hurdle is a Grade 1 race that has produced iconic winners down the years.
 The likes of Douvan, Vautour, Go Native and L’Escargot all claimed this prestigious prize.

-Cheltenham also boasts the Grade 1 Spa Novices’ Hurdle and Baring Bingham Novices’ Hurdle during the Festival.
+Cheltenham Festival also boasts the Grade 1 Spa Novices’ Hurdle and Baring Bingham Novices’ Hurdle.